|Title||Start Date & Time||End Date & Time|

 Allowing multiple users to simultaneously access encrypted information is more complicated than a single user.
 The encryption software must allow the use of either multiple keys (i.e. one for each user) or a shared key (e.g. a shared password).
 Additionally, the software must deal with multi-user file locking issues (this is usually a problem with the virtual drive approach mentioned in the last section).

-This approach can provide an additional layer of protection against the disclosure of private data on file servers in the event they are compromised.
-I can also help protect against disclosure on backup media as the files would remain encrypted when backed up.
+This approach can provide an additional layer of protection against the disclosure of highly confidential data on file servers in the event they are compromised.
+It can also help protect against disclosure on backup media as the files would remain encrypted when backed up.

 This approach can get complicated if not all users have the encryption software installed, or they are not configured consistently.
 This could lead users being unable to access encrypted information or incorrectly believing they have encrypted information when they have not.
 For these reasons, special attention should be paid to how encryption software behaves and users should be educated to recognize the encryption status of files.